dannyhlee/training-code/review-answers-wk3.md

 #### Know basic file manipulation and navigation commands in Unix:

-ls -al: list ALL files in the directory in LONG format.
+- vls -al: list ALL files in the directory in LONG format.
 This shows hidden files and directories, as well as permissions, user/group ownership, byte size, date of creation and name.
-cd: change directory
+- cd: change directory
-pwd: print working directory.
+- pwd: print working directory.
 It shows the directory you are currently in.
-mkdir: creates a directory
+- mkdir: creates a directory
-touch: creates a 0-byte file.
+- touch: creates a 0-byte file.
-nano: a simple text editor
+- nano: a simple text editor
-man: man brings up manual pages for a given command
+- man: man brings up manual pages for a given command
-less: reads content of a file and prints to screen in a paginated manner
+- less: reads content of a file and prints to screen in a paginated manner
-cat: prints content to a screen without pagination
+- cat: prints content to a screen without pagination
-mv: move a file from one location to another, can also rename files and directories
+- mv: move a file from one location to another, can also rename files and directories
-cp: copy a file from one location to another
+- cp: copy a file from one location to another
-rm: removes a file from the filesystem.  -r to remove recursively. history
+- rm: removes a file from the filesystem.  -r to remove recursively. history

 #### What's the difference between an absolute and a relative path?